Sand theft: Singapore

 Singapore is the world's largest importer of sand, using it for land reclamation that has increased the country's size by 20% since independence.
 Much of the imported sand has reportedly been mined illegally in Malaysia, Indonesia and Cambodia.

 South Africa

 A murder in South Africa was associated with rival gangs of sand miners fighting over sand.

+Ukraine

+The "Sand mafia" in Ukraine is a threat to the environment.

 Effects

-Although sand theft does not seem to be a serious problem at first, it is nonetheless a serious problem as the removal of sand facilitates soil salinisation.
+Although sand theft may seem comical, it is nonetheless a serious problem as the removal of sand facilitates soil salinisation.
 For example, in Cape Verde, the theft of sand has caused the soil to salinify to such a degree, that a large number of orchards were permanently destroyed in the process.

 Taking sand from river systems and then transporting it can use a great deal of energy.
 It may also lead to ecological devastation, as it may involve completely dredging the river and its contents.
 If a river is depleted of sediment, it may end up flowing much faster, with serious downstream effects, including greater flooding.